Meet the Core of the Corps

 Dr. Andrew Bazos is board-certified by The American Board of Orthopedic Surgery.
 He is a partner at Western Connecticut Orthopedic Specialists, PC and since 1993 serves as an Associate Clinical Professor of Orthopedic Surgery in the Sports Medicine Department at NYU-Hospital for Joint Diseases in New York City, where he maintains operating privileges and keeps office hours.

 Connor Fitzpatrick couples his background in emergency medical services with his extensive experience in healthcare operations to build strategic partnerships with venues, sponsors, and clients.
-Connor has served as Medical Operations Director for some of the world’s largest events including Burning Man, the US Open, Madison Square Garden, and Yankee Stadium.
-Additionally, Connor is a nationally recognized speaker on event safety and medical services and has appeared on CNN’s “This is Life With Lisa Ling,” at the Event Safety Summit, Mass EMS World Conference, Gathering Medicine Summit, Live Design International, and is guest faculty for the International Association of Venue Managers.
+Connor has served as Medical Operations Director for some of the world’s largest events including Burning Man, the US Open, Madison Square Garden, Chase Center, and Yankee Stadium.
+Additionally, Connor is an internationally recognized speaker on event safety and medical services and has appeared on CNN’s “This is Life With Lisa Ling”, International Mass Gathering Medicine Conference Jeddah, at the Event Safety Summit, EMS World Conference, Mass Gathering Medicine Summit, Live Design International, and is guest faculty for the International Association of Venue Managers and their Academy for Venue Safety and Security.

 Connor graduated from Cornell University, earning a B.S. in Applied Economics and Management.
-He volunteers as an instrument-rated pilot for Patient Airlift Services and as an Advanced Emergency Medical Technician Instructor and ALS Supervisor.
-He is also certified by the Department of Homeland Security as an Incident Response to Terrorist Bombings instructor, by CONTOMS as a Tactical EMT, and as a Connecticut POSTC Police Instructor.
+He enjoys volunteering as an instrument-rated pilot for Patient Airlift Services and as an Advanced Emergency Medical Technician Instructor and Advanced Life Support Supervisor.
+He is also certified by the Department of Homeland Security as an Incident Response to Terrorist Bombings Instructor, by CONTOMS as a Tactical EMT, and as a Connecticut POSTC Police Instructor.

 Matt S. Friedman, MD, Medical Director